+PE Uniform - all grades

-PE Uniform--All items except sneakers and socks must be purchased from Flynn & O'Hara
+All items except sneakers and socks must be purchased from Flynn & O'Hara

-Fall/Spring Winter Shirts Gray T-shirt with St. James logo Gray St. James T-shirt and navy sweatshirt with St. James logo Shorts/pants Red/Navy mesh shorts that are 1 inch above knee Red/Navy mesh shorts and navy sweatpants with St. James logo.
-Sweatpants may not be stretched to cover the heel nor may they be tattered at the bottom.
-Shoes Low-cut, non-fluorescent-colored, non-marking soles, with laces tied.
-Socks Plain white mid-crew sock with no logos
+- Gray/red t-shirt with St. James logo and navy sweatshirt with St. James logo - Red/navy mesh shorts AND navy sweatpants with St. James logo.
+Sweatpants may not be stretched to cover heel or be tattered at the bottom - Shoes Low-cut, non-fluorescent, non-marking soles, with laces tied - Plain white mid-crew sock with no logos